jbarrieault/jbarrieault.github.io/source/_posts/2014-06-19-expressive.markdown

 ---
 layout: post
-title: "Expressive"
+title: "Expressive, Not Impressive"
 date: 2014-06-19 01:05:31 -0400
 comments: true
-categories: flatiron school, expressive code, ruby, programming, web development, coding
+categories: flatiron school expressive code ruby programming web development coding
 ---
 I don't know if you've heard, but there is a terrible rumor about programming going around.
 If you haven't heard it yet, you will soon.
 It's really making the rounds.
 And when you hear it, you'll be tempted to believe it and spread it yourself.
 But please, don't fall for it.
 You're better than that.
 I'm going to tell you the rumor, because I think you can handle it.
 But again, don't buy in.
 Ready?
 Okay then, here it is: